 1. Student must write a letter detailing how the student will mitigate risk while abroad.
 To be included in the letter: in-country emergency contact information, steps on what to do in case of emergency, COVID-19 policies and procedures, whether in-country quarantine is required, when and where are masks required/recommended be worn, where can a COVID-19 test be administered in-country, what fees (if any) are involved with quarantine or testing, and any other relevant COVID-19 information.
 Student can easily obtain this information from their third-party program provider contact.

 2. Student must obtain a letter of support from a faculty member who can speak to the academic viability of the student's intended study abroad program.
 The letter should address the academic need of the class(es) taken abroad.
 Faculty member should include whether the class(es) is (are) required for the student to graduate in a timely manner, needed to complete a minor, or another vital requirement for the student's academic success.
-Faculty should also indicate the necessity of the coursework being completed in Summer 2021 versus a future semester.
+Faculty should also indicate the necessity of the coursework being completed in [term student plans on studying abroad] versus a future semester.

-4. The documents will be forwarded to the Travel Warning Committee who will determine whether approval to travel is given.
-Please allow 5-10 business days for a decision from the Committee.
+5. All appeal documents will be sent to the Dean of Students who will determine whether approval to travel is given.
+Please allow 5-10 business days for a decision.

 All appeals will be looked at on a case-by-case basis.